karlropkins/AQEval/joss/paper.md

 # Analytical Rationale

-The AQEval Break-Point/Segment (BP/S) methods involve three steps: finding possible ‘points of change’, using break-points, and then characterising and quantifying ‘regions of change’ about these as segments:
+The `AQEval` Break-Point/Segment (BP/S) methods involve three steps: finding possible ‘points of change’, using break-points, and then characterising and quantifying ‘regions of change’ about these as segments:

-1. Breaks-points are found using the strucchange methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
+1. Breaks-points are found using the `strucchange` methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
 Here, a rolling-window approach is applied: a first subset of data (or time-series window, TW~0~ in \autoref{fig:1}a), is selected and a linear regression model built; the window is then rolled on, typically one measurement (TW~1~ in
    \autoref{fig:1}a) and a second model build; and so on, until the end of the time-series; then, points of likely change are identified using the F-Stat measure of difference for sequential models.
-2. In addition to the standard Bayesian Information Criterion (BIC) testing used by strucchange, AQEval also checks that all terms associated which each break-point are statistically valid (p<0.05), discarding any combinations generating invalid models.
+2. In addition to the standard Bayesian Information Criterion (BIC) testing used by `strucchange`, `AQEval` also checks that all terms associated which each break-point are statistically valid (p<0.05), discarding any combinations generating invalid models.
 This approach was selected on the basis of simulation testing.
-3. Finally, the segmented methods of Muggeo and colleagues [@muggeo2003estimating; @muggeo2008segmented;
+3. Finally, the `segmented` methods of Muggeo and colleagues [@muggeo2003estimating; @muggeo2008segmented;
    @muggeo2017interval] are used to extend the break-point to break-segments.
-Here, the confidence intervals for the selected break-points are used as the start points when building the segmented model, and final segment ranges are assigned based on random walk testing the regions about these points as illustrated in \autoref{fig:1}b.
+Here, the confidence intervals for the selected break-points are used as the start points when building the `segmented` model, and final segment ranges are assigned based on random walk testing the regions about these points as illustrated in \autoref{fig:1}b.